Leftn/khuxbot-api/README.md

 The buff value must be an object with either the "include" key or "exclude" key (or both)

 You can find a full list of buff names [here](https://www.khuxbot.com/api/docs/buffs)

+# Dynamic Spriteshets

+The API now supports the generation of dynamic spritesheets which depend on which query you use.

+By adding the {"type":"spritesheet"} key to the object, the server will create a custom spritesheet depending on which medals were returned.

+The first time you run your query, it may take some time (Tests determine about 1-2 minutes for 200 medals) but later queries will be milliseconds.